18 Magnificent Facts about Monaco

 Monaco is not only one of the richest countries per capita in the world, but it also has one of the lowest unemployment rates and more billionaires per capita than any other country!

 The average life span here is 88.5 glamorous years (2020).

 16. Here’s a weird fact about Monaco and crops…

 Monaco does not grow any commercial crops as there simply is not enough space to do so!

 Its industry consists of tourism, banking, construction and small scale industrial and consumer products.

 18. ‘Made In Monaco’ – three words you’ll rarely see!

 Monaco doesn’t export anything as there isn’t anything made or grown here on a large enough scale to export!

-Do you have any interesting facts about Monaco you could share here?
-Let us know them in the comments section below!
+Do you know any fun facts about Monaco?
+Share them in the comments below!